How to Grow Moss

-It is important to keep the moss consistently moist and in low light conditions.
-Since moss is not a flowering plant, so it does not require any fertilization.
+It is important to keep the moss consistently moist and in low-light conditions.
+Since moss is not a flowering plant, it does not require any fertilization to propagate.

 A moss bath mat is a type of floor mat that is made from moss.

 These mats are typically made from live moss, which is grown and then harvested to create the mat.

 The moss is then placed on a backing material, such as a piece of fabric, to hold it in place.